 Shaving with acne can be improved by using the right shaving product.
 Thinner, less dense shaving lathers help the razor glide over the skin while reducing the possibility of clogged pores and aggravated skin.
 Acne.org suggests using their cleanser as a shaving product as well but I have found very few reviews from those who have used it this way (though the few I did find were positive).
 Any of the “best” shaving creams that Sharpologist has suggested should work very well.
-However I suggest using them “brushless” (lather them in with clean fingers) instead of using a shaving brush, as there is always the possibility that bacteria might get picked up by the brush hair and spread around.
+However I suggest using them “brushless” (it is very important to lather them with clean fingers) instead of using a shaving brush, as there is always the possibility that bacteria might get picked up by the brush hair and spread around.
 You will need to use more of the product than you would if a brush was used but it is a safer method.
-HERE are some additional suggestions for shaving creams.

 Less widely available but a better solution are the single blade razors.
-Some use a familiar and friendly cartridge style such as Bump Fighter and the Gillette Guard (which is marketed in poorer countries but can be found at specialty shaving outlets in the U.S.).
 Most are the “old school” double-edge (DE) but single blade razors your grandfather may have used.
 And Sharpologist is all about the single blade razor!
 Check out the “Best DE Razor” post for the full list, but for those with acne you will want to concentrate on razors with a relatively small blade exposure (i.e. a “gentle”) razor–see THIS article for recommendations!

 Or you may want to consider using an electric razor.
 You may not get the closest shave in the world, but a shave that is not particularly close may be a reasonable trade-off for less “trauma.”